 Leonard Fournette Next Team Odds

 The Miami Dolphins are the current favorites to land Fournette.
-Their top two running backs, Raheem Mostert and Jeff Wilson, are both scheduled to hit free agency this month.
+Their top two running backs, Raheem Mostert and Jeff Wilson, are both scheduled to hit free agency this month, and the team is no doubt anxious to increase the Dolphins Super Bowl odds one year after their splash trade for WR Tyreek Hill.
 Fournette is a very good pass blocker and receiver, which could help quarterback Tua Tagovailoa stay on the field.
 However, Fournette might not be the best fit in a wide-zone rushing attack that forces running backs to make quick and decisive cuts.
-Instead, look for Miami to bring in smaller, shiftier backs to play in Mike McDaniel’s offense.
+Instead, look for Miami to bring in smaller, shiftier backs to play in Mike McDaniel’s offense as he tries to boost the Dolphins playoff chances this season.

 The Denver Broncos are an intriguing destination for Fournette as they could be without Javonte Williams to start the year.
 Williams suffered a torn ACL midway through the 2022 season and that means his availability for Week 1 is certainly in question.
 If the Broncos just need a reliable and competent starter for the first month of the season, that is a role that Fournette could fill until Williams is back on the field.